tobsirl/CompTIA-Linux-/README.md

 ### File System Hierarchy Standard (FHS)

 Specifies a set of guidelines and standards that define the directory structure and directory contents in Linux distributions.

+_/_

+The root directory of the entire file system hierarchy.

+_/bin_

+Contains executable programs that are required by all users.

+_/boot_

+Contains files required to boot the system.

+_/dev_

+Contains special files that represent devices attached to the system.

+_/etc_

+Contains system configuration files.